-5.2 Bayes-Adaptive Dialogue Planning
+Bayes-Adaptive Dialogue Planning

-We conduct experiments on the negotiation dialogue domain to compare the performance of BADP with the following baseline algorithms: LIKELIHOOD uses simple supervised learning model from human-human dialogues, ROLLOUT uses the LIKELIHOOD model combined with goal-based decoding using a simple dialogue rollout [16], DIVERSE ROLLOUT uses hierarchical text generation model with diverse rollout [27], MCTS uses the LIKELIHOOD model combined with MCTS (assuming that the opponent's goal is the same as the agent's goal, as in ROLLOUT), and PRIOR BADP/POSTERIOR BADP uses the supervised learning model (either trained by human-human dialogues or self-play dialogues) combined with our BADP based on prior/posterior of the opponent's goal.
+We conduct experiments on the negotiation dialogue domain to compare the performance of BADP with the following baseline algorithms: LIKELIHOOD uses simple supervised learning model from human-human dialogues, ROLLOUT uses the LIKELIHOOD model combined with goal-based decoding using a simple dialogue rollout (Lewis et al. 2017), DIVERSE ROLLOUT uses hierarchical text generation model with diverse rollout (Yarats and Lewis 2018), MCTS uses the LIKELIHOOD model combined with MCTS (assuming that the opponent's goal is the same as the agent's goal, as in ROLLOUT), and PRIOR BADP/POSTERIOR BADP uses the supervised learning model (either trained by human-human dialogues or self-play dialogues) combined with our BADP based on prior/posterior of the opponent's goal.